 Then, it is the director who will have to apportion payments and their responsibility to distribute them properly.

 If a family wants to pay the officiants directly, it should be discussed between them, the funeral director, AND the officiant so that everyone is on the same page.
 No one wants to have the “But YOU were supposed to pay them” or the “check is in the mail” conversation ever, much less at the time of the funeral.
+Often times, when paying a pastor for a funeral the family will give the pastor a card expressing appreciation for the service.

 When paying an officiant directly, keep in the mind that the chances your officiant has set up a Square account or could take credit cards at the time services are rendered is super rare.
 In part, this is why it is so much easier for all involved for the funeral director to organize and distribute payments.